-Additionally, loot box game mechanics have been the subject of increased public discussion - for example, Belgium and the Netherlands have recommended and brought enforcement actions against certain companies, the U.S. Federal Trade Commission ("FTC") held a public workshop on loot boxes in August 2019, at least one bill has been introduced in the U.S. Senate that would regulate loot boxes in games marketed toward players under the age of 18, and the United Kingdom's Department for Digital, Culture, Media and Sport in September 2020 launched a call for evidence into the impact of loot boxes on in-game spending and gambling-like behavior, which ended in July 2022 with the U.K. government calling for companies within the industry to engage in self-regulation, including taking actions to protect children and their ability to access and purchase loot boxes.
-In addition, in Australia, there is a proposed classification bill focused on banning loot boxes for minors and preventing access to loot boxes by minors through classification guidelines, and politicians have cited loot boxes as an example of recent technology innovation where government regulation is needed.
-In some of our games, such as CSR Racing 2, Empires & Puzzles, FarmVille 3, Golf Rival, Harry Potter: Puzzles & Spells, Merge Dragons!, Merge Magic!, NBA 2K, WWE 2K, and Zynga Poker, certain mechanics may be deemed as "loot boxes."
+Furthermore, in June 2023, the Dutch Minister of Economic Affairs sent a letter to Parliament, outlining her Consumer Agenda, which included a ban on loot boxes in the E.U. and in the Netherlands and the amendment of legislation to characterize loot boxes as an unfair commercial practice.
+While details of this proposed ban remain unclear, the European Commission has confirmed that loot boxes are being considered as part of its current Fitness Check of E.U. consumer law on digital fairness which it is expected to complete later this year.
+In February 2023, an Austrian court ruled that loot boxes in one of our competitor's video games constitute illegal gambling due, principally, to the existence of a secondary market for certain of the game's virtual items.
+Lastly, in April 2024, the Spanish Minister of Social Rights and Consumer Affairs referred to plans to promote the regulation of loot boxes in connection with a review of Spain's gambling laws.
+It is possible that other courts or regulatory agencies could adopt similar regulations or similarly broad interpretations of existing gambling laws to effectively regulate loot boxes in their jurisdiction as a form of gambling or otherwise as a prohibited commercial practice.
+In some of our games, such as CSR Racing 2, Dragon City, Empires & Puzzles, FarmVille 3, Golf Rival, Harry Potter: Puzzles & Spells, Merge Dragons!, Merge Magic!, Monster Legends, NBA 2K, Top Eleven, Top Troops, WWE 2K, and Zynga Poker, certain mechanics may be deemed as "loot boxes."

 New regulation by the FTC, U.S. states or other international jurisdictions, which may vary significantly across jurisdictions and which we may be required to comply with, could require that these game mechanics be modified or removed from games, increase the costs of operating our games, impact player engagement and monetization or otherwise harm our business performance.
 It is difficult to predict how existing or new laws may be applied to these or similar game mechanics.
 If we become liable under these laws or regulations, we could be directly harmed, and we may be forced to implement new measures to reduce our exposure to this liability.
 This may require us to expend substantial resources or to modify our games, which would harm our business, financial condition and results of operations.
 In addition, the increased attention focused upon liability issues as a result of lawsuits and legislative proposals could harm our reputation or otherwise impact the growth of our business.
 Any costs incurred as a result of this potential liability could harm our business, financial condition or results of operations.